Ikey Owens: Death

 On October 14, 2014, Owens was found dead due to a heart attack in his hotel room in Puebla, Mexico, aged 39.
 Two remaining concerts in Mexico in support of Jack White's album, Lazaretto, were cancelled.
 The band had played in Mexico City three days earlier, in Puebla one night before the incident, and were scheduled to perform in Guadalajara the day of his death.
+Pearl Jam would honor Owens with a performance of their 2000 single "Light Years" on October 16, 2014, in Detroit.
+Jack White dedicated his November 19th show of the same year and specifically the song "Love Interruption" to Owens.